siddhant-vij/User-Authentication-System/README.md

 - **Forgot Password Mechanism**: Offer a mechanism for users to recover their password if forgotten.
 - **Delete Account Option**: Allow users to delete their account and all associated data.
 - **Lockout Mechanism**: Deter brute-force attempts by locking out after consecutive incorrect password attempts.
+- **Session Management**: A timeout mechanism that logs out the user after a certain period of inactivity.

 ## Contributing